Wanderer0074348/Terminal_Music_Player_python_project/README.md

 ## Current Things that work
 1. playing a local mp3 song (one song only)
-2. playing a song by pulling is from youtube (one song only)
+2. playing a song by pulling it from youtube (one song only)

 <hr>